francesschisom/my_portfolio_website/README.md

 **Deployment**

-The project was deployed using [Netlify](https://www.netlify.com).
-Netlify provides a seamless and convenient way to deploy static websites and ensures fast and reliable hosting for My Portfolio Website.
+The project was deployed using [Github Pages](https://pages.github.com/).
+Github pages provides a seamless and convenient way to deploy static websites and ensures fast and reliable hosting for My Portfolio Website.

-You can access the deployed website by visiting ......
+You can access the deployed website by visiting [My Portfolio Website](https://francesschisom.github.io/my_portfolio_website/)

 **Author**